OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-mvc-node.md

 var mapSessionNamesTokens = {};
 ```

 Rest controller method receives both params sent by the client (whatever nickname the user has chosen and "TUTORIAL" as the sessionName).
-First it prepares a param we will need a little further on: `tokenOptions`.
+First it prepares a param we will need a little further on: `connectionProperties`.

 ```javascript
 app.post('/session', (req, res) => {